• Skip to main content

 How to Make Bruschetta Chicken

 Bruschetta levels up from appetizer territory in this suppertime spin on a classic.
-Grilled (or baked, your choice) chicken plays host to diced tomatoes, basil and a tangy balsamic glaze in this quick and easy main dish conversion.
+Grilled or baked chicken breasts play host to diced tomatoes, fresh basil, and a tangy balsamic glaze to make a quick, easy, and healthy dinner recipe.
 Pay homage to summer and go as fresh as possible with your produce for the best flavor in Bruschetta Chicken!

 Removing the seeds from a quartered tomato on a cutting board.